AT THE MOMENT:

 Jari Silomäki, born in 1975, has dedicated himself to longterm projects such as Rehearsals for Adulthood and My Weather Diaries throughout his career.
 His soon to be published Framing the World.
-An Essay on the Organization of Experience is no exception.
+An Essay on the Fabrication of Experience is no exception.

 For almost ten years now, Silomäki has been reconstructing scenes based on strangers’ lives.
 “I look for a decisive moment or a meaningful turning point in the stranger’s life and recreate it in the photographs.
 The protagonists were found online, from various forums where people discuss with each other; forums on pregnancy, mental health, weight lifting, cars… When I find an interesting person, I try to find out where else he or she writes.
 It might only be a couple of sentences that catch my eye”

 The people behind the stories remain anonymous, even to the artist himself.
 “A lot of material ends up abandoned because the identity was revealed somewhere along the way.
 I have been strict.
 Even if someone found the path I have found, they wouldn’t be able to identify the person.
 Most of the working hours go into the detective work.
 It is slow textual analysis. ”